xddxdd/blog/source/_posts/en/article/modify-website/4kb-infinite-sleep-docker-image.lantian/index.md

 -rwxr-xr-x 1 lantian lantian 8.9K Dec 27 23:00 sleep
 ```

-This is not the limit.
-If assembly can get us to 4.3 KB, we can do similar with C. Let's run `objdump -x sleep` to see the ELF Sections:
+That is not the limit.
+If some assembly can get us to 4.3 KB, we can do similar with C. Let's run `objdump -x sleep` to see the ELF Sections:

 ```bash
 Sections: